-Option Arguments Description -per Selects the use of the Packed Encoding Rules (aligned) for decoding. -uper Selects the use of the Packed Encoding Rules (unaligned) for decoding. -ascii If all bytes in a decoded value are within the ASCII character range, display as standard text.
+Option Arguments Description -ascii If all bytes in a decoded value are within the ASCII character range, display as standard text.
 Otherwise display as formatted hexadecimal text.
-This option only has meaning if BER data is decoded without a schema file.
+This option only has meaning if BER data is decoded without a schema file. -emptyDefault Insert an element with a default value as specified in the schema at the location of a missing element in the instance. -emptyOptionals Insert an empty element at the location of a missing element in the schema that was declared to be optional. -nowhitespace Do not generate any whitespace (blanks and newline characters) between elements.
+This makes the generated document more compact at the expense of readability.

-Option Arguments Description -emptyDefault Insert an element with a default value as specified in the schema at the location of a missing element in the instance. -emptyOptionals Insert an empty element at the location of a missing element in the schema that was declared to be optional. -nowhitespace Do not generate any whitespace (blanks and newline characters) between elements.
-This makes the generated document more compact at the expense of readability. -0 <filename></filename> Specify the output XML or JSON <filename> instead of writing output to standard out.
-Set <filename> to " base>.xml" to specify batch output when converting multiple files for XML.</filename></filename> -rootElement <name></name> Specify the root element <name> used to wrap the entire XML message at the outer level.
-This makes it possible to create an XML document for an ASN.1 file containing multiple individually encoded binary messages (a common feature of many Call Detail Record ASN.1 formats).
-Not used for JSON output.</name> -skip-bad-records This option enables more thorough detection of badly formed records and attempts to skip such records.
+-rootElement <name></name> Specify the root element <name> used to wrap the entire XML message at the outer level.
+This makes it possible to create an XML document for an ASN.1 file containing multiple individually encoded binary messages (a common feature of many Call Detail Record ASN.1 formats).</name> The <name> argument is optional.
+If not provided, no root element is added to the XML output.</name> If the -rootElement option is not specified, the message is wrapped in an element named "message" by default. -noxmlcomments Remove XML header comment and message/block count from output.
+(XML only) -skip-bad-records This option enables more thorough detection of badly formed records and attempts to skip such records.
 This can occur if an unrecognized tag is encountered, for example.
-In some cases, it is impossible to continue translation after a bad record, such as when an incorrect length value was encoded. -decodeheaders <ts-32-297></ts-32-297> Specify a message file containing 3GPP TS 32.297 CDR records, with an overall CDR File Header and CDR Header records prior to each message.
+In some cases, it is impossible to continue translation after a bad record, such as when an incorrect length value was encoded. -headers <ts-32-297 length4<br="" =""> eth tcpip tpkt&gt;</ts-32-297> Specify a message file containing various types of headers, such as 3GPP TS 32.297 CDR records or Ethernet or TCP-IP headers.